kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 |Sustained Latency | 354ms  | 304ms | 326ms |
 |Maximum Throughput | 4955/s  | 4859/s | 4533/s |

 Here, we can see that, as with the increasing rate of error, the maximum throughput being reduced, although the latency is not being affected by the increasing percentage of error.
+It is also notable that, none of these test cases experienced any **backpressure**.

 **Q5:** *Explain parallelism settings in your implementation and test with different (higher) degrees of parallelism.
 Report the performance and issues you have observed in your testing environments.*